fwalch/tinydb/README.md

     Bioethik
     Der Wiener Kreis

-## Query graph
+## Query graph & join tree

+Basically, query graph and join tree will be generated and shown when using `EXPLAIN` instead of `SELECT` in SQL queries.

-To generate an image file, the `circo` executable provided by graphviz is needed.
-When using the helper script `bin/graph.sh`, ImageMagick's `display` command is utilized.
+To generate an image file, the `circo` and `dot` executables provided by graphviz are needed.
+Also ImageMagick's `display` command is utilized.

 Test it using e.g.

-    bin/query data/uni "EXPLAIN * FROM studenten s, hoeren h, vorlesungen v WHERE s.matrnr=h.matrnr AND v.vorlnr=h.vorlnr" | circo -Tpng -oquery.png
+    bin/query data/uni "EXPLAIN * FROM studenten s, hoeren h, vorlesungen v WHERE s.matrnr=h.matrnr AND v.vorlnr=h.vorlnr"

-or use the provided helper script

-    bin/graph.sh data/uni "EXPLAIN * FROM studenten s, hoeren h, vorlesungen v WHERE s.matrnr=h.matrnr AND v.vorlnr=h.vorlnr"
+# Exercises

+## Exercise 1

+The source code is located in `exercises/ex01`.
+Execute the code using `bin/ex01-query1` and `bin/ex01-query2`.

+## Exercise 5

+  1. Execute `make tpch-db` to fetch TPC-H data (7zip is required) and create a database.
+  2. Run `bin/ex05-query.sh` to execute the exercise query.
+It runs the query using `EXPLAIN`, so